leetcode-python-java/leetcode-python-java/problems/0200-number-of-islands.md

 Output: 3
 ```

-### Constraints
+## Constraints
 - `m == grid.length`
 - `n == grid[i].length`
 - `1 <= m, n <= 300`
 - `grid[i][j]` is `'0'` or `'1'`.

-## Thoughts
+# Thoughts
-The island problem can be abstracted into a graph theory problem.
-This is an undirected graph.
+The island problem can be abstracted into a **graph theory** problem.
+This is an `undirected graph`:

 ![](../images/graph_undirected_1.svg)

-This graph may have multiple connected components (islands).
+And this graph may have multiple **connected components** (islands):

 ![](../images/graph_undirected_2.png)

-Finding the number of islands is to find the number of connected components.
+Finding the number of islands is to find the number of `connected components`.

 Each island can be expanded from a point that is land until it cannot be expanded any further, and the island is traversed.
-Therefore, the visited land needs to be marked as visited and does not need to be visited again next time.
+Therefore, the visited land needs to be marked as `visited` and does not need to be visited again next time.

-### Steps
+## Steps
 1. Find the first land point.
 1. Find all the adjacent land points of it.
-    * There are two major ways to explore the island: **Breadth-First Search** and **Depth-First Search**.
+    * There are two major ways to explore a `connected components` (island): **Breadth-First Search** and **Depth-First Search**.
     * For **Depth-First Search**, there are two ways to make it: `Recursive` and `Iterative`.
-So I will provide 3 solutions finally.
+So I will provide 3 solutions in total.
     * Mark each found land point as `V` which represents `visited`.
-1. After all lands of an island are explored, `island_count++` and find another non-visited land point.
+1. After all lands on an island have been visited, look for the next non-visited land point.
 1. Repeat the above steps until all the land points have been `visited`.

-#### Solution 1: 'Depth-First Search' by Recursion
+### Solution 1: 'Depth-First Search' by Recursion
 From the sample code, you can see that starting from a node, through recursive calls, it goes up until it can't go any further, turns right, and continues up.
 The priority order of directions is up, right, down, and left.
 ```python
 adjacent_points = [